Average read time: 6 minutes

 The only option now is systemic change – transforming the way we use land everywhere.
 This crisis calls for a paradigm shift in everything about the way we approach our relationship with nature and the way we design our agricultural systems.

-At a farm level, this means adopting regenerative agriculture techniques – which is why we’ve developed a new set of Regenerative Agriculture Principles, designed to enhance our existing Sustainable Agriculture Code.
+At a farm level, this means adopting regenerative agriculture techniques – which is why we’ve developed a new set of Regenerative Agriculture Principles (PDF 8.34MB) (Opens in new window), designed to enhance our existing Sustainable Agriculture Code.

 It also means being more ambitious than ever before by looking outside of the farm boundary and aiming to protect and regenerate natural spaces, both in our supply chain and beyond it.